 elementary OS is one of the best-looking distros in Linux available today.
 The design speaks a high language in elementary OS, and one could easily spot the close resemblance to Mac OSX.

 Not just design, but the latest version of elementary OS is light-weight and can run on any age-old PCs.
-It is basically derived from Ubuntu but with its own pantheon desktop environment.
-The elementary OS team really did a splendid job in making Linux look so special, personally, I can’t believe how pleasant is elementary OS to work with.
+It is derived from Ubuntu but with its pantheon desktop environment.
+The dev team did a splendid job in making Linux look so special.
+I can’t believe how pleasant is elementary OS is to work with.